China's Xi offers Trump help in coronavirus fight as Wuhan reopens to traffic

 The United States now has the most coronavirus cases of any country, with nearly 85,000 infections.
 Hospitals in cities including New York and New Orleans are struggling to cope with the wave of patients.

-Wuhan, where the virus is believed to have originated late last year in a seafood market and which had been on lockdown for more than two months, was open to incoming traffic late on Friday, although cars were not allowed to leave.
+Wuhan, where the virus is believed to have originated in a seafood market and which had been on lockdown for more than two months, was open to incoming traffic late on Friday, although cars were not allowed to leave.

 Hubei province, of which Wuhan is the capital, removed border restrictions on Wednesday for all but Wuhan, which will allow people to leave the city starting on April 8.